Overview - 2019/2020

 - As of January 1, 2005, all new applicants for professional registration as a Registered Nurse must hold a baccalaureate degree in nursing.

-- Students at the Fanshawe site will study at Fanshawe College for the first two years of the program and move to the University of Western Ontario for year three and the first semester of year four.
+- Students at the Fanshawe College site will study at Fanshawe College for the first two years of the program and move to Western University for year three and the first term of year four.
+Students at the Fanshawe College site are also registered at Western University for the full four years of the program.

-- For all students, the final semester of year four will be an independent practice experience - an integrative practicum of theory applied to practice.
-This final semester will be delivered jointly by Western University and Fanshawe faculty.
+- For all students, the final term of year four will be an independent practice experience - an integrative practicum of theory applied to practice.
+This final term will be delivered jointly by Western University and Fanshawe College faculty.

 - All students, who successfully complete the program, will graduate with a four-year baccalaureate degree in nursing from the Western-Fanshawe Collaborative Bachelor of Science in Nursing (BScN) program.